 Core program courses promote understanding of film, television and related media in their varied aesthetic, social, historical and cultural contexts.
 After completing the core, majors anchor their elective courses with either a critical studies course (311: Critical Approaches to Media) or a production course (312: Media Composition).
 Students may take both.
 Majors in the program also have opportunities to gain professional experience through internships while earning credit.

-Also required is an elective gateway course--either MDIA311 Critical Approaches to Media and/or MDIA312 Media Composition — which then anchors the final six advanced electives, generally focusing on either critical studies or production.
+Also required is an elective gateway course--either MDIA 311 Critical Approaches to Media and/or MDIA 312 Media Composition — which then anchors the final seven advanced electives, generally focusing on either critical studies or production.
+For a total of 13 major courses required for the program.

 Up to two approved courses from other departments (e.g., ART309, Introduction to Photography) may count as in-major electives.
-The full list of approved interdisciplinary electives is available on the course tracking sheet.
+The full list of approved interdisciplinary electives is available here.

 - Students may declare the major as incoming freshmen.
 Students who wish to transfer into the major after the beginning of freshman year should complete at least one introductory course (MDIA201, 202 or 301) first before being considered for acceptance.